AB5HM

 So don't hold me accountable for the following measurements, but i tried to do my best with the equipment available.

 My Kenwwod TS570s without the amplifier shows about -25dBc... so not really great to be used to drive the amplifier for this test.
-So i had to use my dual signal generator wich was not enough to drive the amplifier at high power, but at least the signal was clean.
+So i had to use my dual signal generator which was not enough to drive the amplifier at high power, but at least the signal was clean.

 -34dBc on 80m and -38dBc on 15m seems to be quite acceptable results.